-- 2.1. an Athlete who has been eliminated or at the end of his round does not leave the arena without delay; and does not promptly leave the arena; - 2.2. an Athlete who does not promptly leave the arena after his round; - 2.3. an Athlete who has been eliminated, or who retires and who makes more than one attempt to jump a single obstacle or jumps it in the wrong direction before leaving the arena; - 2.4. an Athlete who has been eliminated for jumping one or several obstacles which are part of the course after passing the finishing line or jumps an obstacle without the permission of the Ground Jury for the press (see JRs Art.
-202.6); - 2.5. an Athlete who uses in the exercise and in the schooling areas obstacles different from those provided by the Organising Committee obstacles that are different from those provided by the OC in the schooling areas (see JRs Art.
+- 2.1. an Athlete who has been eliminated and does not promptly leave the arena; - 2.2. an Athlete who does not promptly leave the arena after his round; - 2.3. an Athlete who has been eliminated, or who retires and who makes more than one attempt to jump a single obstacle or jumps it in the wrong direction before leaving the arena; - 2.4. an Athlete who has been eliminated for jumping one or several obstacles after passing the finishing line or jumps an obstacle without the permission of the Ground Jury for the press (see JRs Art.
+202.6); - 2.5. an Athlete who uses obstacles that are different from those provided by the OC in the schooling areas (see JRs Art.
 242.2.6 and 201.4) - 2.6. an Athlete who jumps or attempts to jump the practice obstacle placed in the arena more times than allowed (see JRs Art.
 202.4, 242.2.3 and 262.1.9); - 2.7. an Athlete who does not salute the Ground Jury or the official personalities on entering the arena (see JRs Art.
-256.2.1); - 2.8. failure to display the identification number in case of repeated offence - an Athlete who disrespects violates the advertising rules (see also EA GRs Art.
-135) or does not comply with the rules laid down under article regarding dress and saddlery (see JRs Art.
-256 and 257);
+256.2.1); - 2.8. failure to display the identification number in case of repeated offence - an Athlete who violates the advertising rules (see also EA GRs Art.
+135) or does not comply with the rules regarding dress and saddlery (see JRs Art.
+256 and 257); - 2.10. an Athlete who disrespects the directives of the OC; - 2.11. an Athlete who touches an obstacle to the effect of changing it;

-- 2.10. an Athlete who disrespects the directives of the OC; - 2.11. an Athlete who touches an obstacle to the effect of changing it; - 2.12. an Athlete who does not follow orders of officials or shows incorrect behaviour towards Event Officials or any other party connected with the Event (other Athlete, FEI/EA employee or representative, journalist, public etc). - 2.13. an Athlete who repeats offences after a warning; - 3.
+- 2.12. an Athlete who does not follow orders of officials or shows incorrect behaviour towards Event Officials or any other party connected with the Event (other Athlete, FEI/EA employee or representative, journalist, public etc). - 2.13. an Athlete who repeats offences after a warning; - 3.
 In the case of a Yellow Warning Card being awarded by an EA Official, he or she should ideally deliver it personally to the rider, together with an give an explanation as to why it is being issued and the possible consequences of any further offences being committed.